matthijsgroen/fp-experiments/posts/2-first-parser.md

 addCurried(7)(4); // 11
 ```

 This is a really powerful concept.
-Not could this means we could create a
+Not only can we create a function that would
-function that would return a letter parser in the parser example, this also
+return a letter parser in the parser example, this also means you can capture
-means you can capture some state inside these functions!
+some state inside these functions!

 Time to update the parser: